a-ma-n/Raahat/README.md

    -   Corona is more severe in people 60+yrs or with health conditions like lung or heart disease, diabetes or conditions that affect their immune system.​

-## Video Submission
-Please click on the image to be redirected to the video

 ## Promotion
 #### Click on the icons to access the content-